rseal/Software-Defined-Radar-Simulator/readme.txt

 At this point, the SDRS software is for development use only.
 Two steps are involved to build:
-1. As the root user, run the "install-headers" script in the scripts folder.
+1. As the root user, run "waf install_headers" script in the scripts folder.
+2. From the project root, run "git submodule init" to pull in the tinyxml dependency ( see deps folder ).
-2. As a standard user, run "waf config build" in subdirectories with an wscript file.
+2. As a standard user, run "waf config build" in subdirectories containing a wscript file.

 There are currently several functioning blocks complete.
 However, the effort to move these binary tests to a more unified structure ( i.e. boost-test ) has yet to be completed.
 As development progresses, there are a number of TODO items that will take place:

 1. Create more generalized classes to assist in test bench tests as well as unit tests.
 2. For each block, unit tests should be mandatory via boost test, and all tests should be linked to bjam's build system for automated testing.
 3. The RX receive chain, when complete, should provide an XML-based parameter tool to enable easy implementation of graphical tools at a later date.

 Code submission pre-commit:
-1. Run the dist-clean script in the script folder to perform proper clean-up.
+1. Run the cleanup.sh script in the script folder to perform proper clean-up.